sinhprous/sinhprous.github.io/_posts/2020-11-12-uncertainty-in-deep-neural-network.markdown

 Basically, the model in [[10]](#10) takes input as a human pose and predicts a distance from this human to the camera in the real world coordinates.

 In the figure, the ellipses represent the confidence intervals.
-In the top image, the predicted confidence interval is small and the detection accurate.
+In the top image, the predicted confidence interval is small and the detection is accurate.
 In the bottom image, the authors created an outlier pose by projecting on the ground the original pose.
 The network predicts higher uncertainty, a useful indicator to warn about out-of-distribution samples.

 - Classification